jiajinz/NLP_Project/README.md

 ## 📌 Project Description

 The goal of EMOLEX is to develop a multi-class classifier that predicts the mental health condition underlying a given text statement.

-The project benchmarks:
+The project benchmarks include:

 - **Transformer models** (BERT)
 - **Bidirectional LSTM**